xarray-contrib/xarray.dev/src/posts/datatree/index.md

 We also had to resolve some really [gnarly design questions](https://github.com/pydata/xarray/pull/9063) to make it work in a way we were happy with.

-## Deprecation

-- Mention the prototype in xarray-contrib/datatree repo
-  - Explain how old repository is now archived
-  - And link to migration guide https://github.com/pydata/xarray/issues/8807#issuecomment-2338869819

 ## How did this happen?